What is Kerbside Delivery: Efficiency or Risk?

 While it has its challenges, such as property accessibility and concerns about theft, the benefits are many.
 The largest drawbacks can also be met by use of technology that provides customer tracking and delivery windows as well as proof of delivery.

-If you’re a kerbside delivery driver, try Geo2 for free today or book a free demo to find out how you can use it to enable better kerbside delivery for your customers.
+If you’re a kerbside delivery driver, try Geo2 for free today o find out how you can use it to enable better kerbside delivery for your customers.

 Why Consider Geo2?